aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/configuring-fonts/_index.md

 Below is the process that Aspose.Cells APIs follow behind the scenes:

 1. The API tries to find the fonts on the file system matching the exact font name used in the spreadsheet.
-1. If the API cannot find the fonts with the exact same name, it attempts to use the default font specified under the Workbook's [**DefaultStyle.Font**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getfont/) property.
+2. If the API cannot find the fonts with the exact same name, it attempts to use the default font specified under the Workbook's [**DefaultStyle.Font**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getfont/) property.
-1. If the API cannot locate the font defined under the workbook's [**DefaultStyle.Font**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getfont/) property, it attempts to use the font specified under [**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getdefaultfont/) property.
+3. If the API cannot locate the font defined under the workbook's [**DefaultStyle.Font**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getfont/) property, it attempts to use the font specified under [**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getdefaultfont/) property.
-1. If the API cannot locate the font defined under [**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getdefaultfont/) property, it attempts to use the font specified under [**FontConfigs.DefaultFontName**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getdefaultfontname/) property.
+4. If the API cannot locate the font defined under [**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) or [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getdefaultfont/) property, it attempts to use the font specified under [**FontConfigs.DefaultFontName**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getdefaultfontname/) property.
-1. If the API cannot locate the font defined under [**FontConfigs.DefaultFontName**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getdefaultfontname/) property, it attempts to select the most suitable fonts from all of the available fonts.
+5. If the API cannot locate the font defined under [**FontConfigs.DefaultFontName**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getdefaultfontname/) property, it attempts to select the most suitable fonts from all of the available fonts.
-1. Finally, if the API cannot find any fonts on the file system, it renders the spreadsheet using Arial.
+6. Finally, if the API cannot find any fonts on the file system, it renders the spreadsheet using Arial.

 ## **Set Custom Font Folders**

 Aspose.Cells APIs search the operating system's default font directory for the required fonts.
-If the required fonts are not available in the system's font directory, the APIs search through custom (user-defined) directories.
+If the required fonts are not available in the system's font directory, the APIs search through custom (user‑defined) directories.
 The [**FontConfigs**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/) class provides several ways to set custom font directories, as detailed below:

 1. [**FontConfigs.SetFontFolder**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolder/): This method is useful if there is only one folder to be set.
-1. [**FontConfigs.SetFontFolders**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolders/): This method is useful when the fonts reside in multiple folders, and the user wishes to set all folders separately rather than combining all fonts in a single folder.
+2. [**FontConfigs.SetFontFolders**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolders/): This method is useful when the fonts reside in multiple folders, and the user wishes to set all folders separately rather than combining all fonts in a single folder.
-1. [**FontConfigs.SetFontSources**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontsources/): This mechanism is useful when the user wishes to load fonts from multiple folders, a single font file, or font data from an array of bytes.
+3. [**FontConfigs.SetFontSources**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontsources/): This mechanism is useful when the user wishes to load fonts from multiple folders, a single font file, or font data from an array of bytes.

 {{% alert color="primary" %}}

-Both [**FontConfigs.SetFontFolder**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolder/) and [**FontConfigs.SetFontFolders**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolders/) methods accept a Boolean type second parameter.
+Both [**FontConfigs.SetFontFolder**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolder/) and [**FontConfigs.SetFontFolders**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/setfontfolders/) methods accept a Boolean‑type second parameter.
 Passing **true** as the second parameter will direct the Aspose.Cells APIs to search the subfolders for the font files.

 {{% /alert %}}